Editor's note: This story originally ran on June 21, 2018.

-Three-time All-Pro safety Earl Thomas skipped mandatory minicamp with the Seattle Seahawks because he wants a contract extension as he heads into the final year of a four-year, $40 million deal.
-The Seahawks might not give him what he wants, and there have been rumblings of trade interest from the Dallas Cowboys and other teams.
+Three-time All-Pro safety Earl Thomas skipped mandatory minicamp with the Seahawks because he wants a contract extension as he heads into the final year of a four-year, $40 million deal.
+He then used his Instagram account to nudge the Seattle front office in contract negotiations, suggesting that the team should trade him if it doesn't give him an extension.
 What should Seattle general manager John Schneider do now?

 We asked NFL Nation reporters to make their best trade offer -- on behalf of the teams they cover, and only from those teams that have both a need at safety and extra cap space -- for the 29-year-old.
 We came up with three teams that would have realistic trade interest in Thomas -- the Cowboys, Patriots and Chargers.
 The offers below are based on what each reporter believes their team's front office could offer the Seahawks in a trade, plus what each organization could offer Thomas, a six-time Pro Bowler, in a potential extension.